Lorti/manu.ninja/src/posts/2020-06-23-microfrontends.md

 #### Authentication and Authorization

 We are currently finalizing the last steps towards a [single sign-on service](https://en.wikipedia.org/wiki/Single_sign-on) for all karriere.at applications.
 This service will itself be a vertical application slice that guides the user through an authentication process.
 In the end the client receives a [JSON Web Token (JWT)](https://jwt.io/) that we can use for any request that needs authorization.

-If you want to know more about our SSO project, stay tuned and visit our blog again in a few weeks!

 #### Design (UX/UI)